 As with any new technology today, simple user experience is vital.
 Make it easy to use and people will like it, use it – and share their opinion with others.
 Make it difficult to use and people will hate it, not use it – and again, share their opinion with others.

-So, much time and effort needs to be put into finding a system that’s easy to use – not just by the tech-savvy few, but by everyone.
+So, much time and effort needs to be put into finding an employee self-service system that’s easy to use – not just by the tech-savvy few, but by everyone.
 This will probably mean a fair bit of initial investigation, but that effort will be repaid through increased uptake.

 Being usable from any device also makes things easier.
 Systems that are mobile friendly can be ideal, as employees can use the system wherever they are with just a few simple taps on their smartphone.